-Pin Descriptions
+Pin Description

-The following is a list of interface, interrupt, and miscellaneous pins available on the RC4650.
-Pins marked with one asterisk are active when low.
+The following is a list of interface, interrupt, and miscellaneous pins available on the RC4640.
+Pin names ending with an asterisk () identify pins that are active when low.

-Pin Name Туре Description System interface: ExtRqst Input External request Signals that the system interface needs to submit an external request.
+Pin Name Туре Description System Bus In terface ExtRqst Input External request Signals that the system interface needs to submit an external request.
 Release Output Release interface Signals that the processor is releasing the system interface to slave state RdRdy Input Read Ready Signals that an external agent can now accept a processor read.
 WrRdy Input Write Ready Signals that an external agent can now accept a processor write request.
 ValidIn Input Valid Input Signals that an external agent is now driving a valid address or data on the SysAD bus and a valid command or data identifier on the SysCmd bus.
 ValidOut Output Valid output Signals that the processor is now driving a valid address or data on the SysAD bus and a valid command or data identifier on the SysCmd bus.
-SysAD(63:0) Input/Output System address/data bus A 64-bit address and data bus for communication between the processor and an external agent.
-SysADC(7:0) Input/Output System address/data check bus An 8-bit bus containing parity check bits for the SysAD bus during data bus cycles.
-SysCmd(8:0) Input/Output System command/data identifier bus A 9-bit bus for command and data identifier transmission between the processor and an external agen SysCmdP Input/Output Reserved system command/data identifier bus parity For the RC4650 this signal is unused on input and zero on output.
-Clock/control interfa ce: MasterClock Input Master clock Master clock input used as the system interface reference clock.
+SysAD(31:0) Input/Output System address/data bus A 32-bit address and data bus for communication between the processor and an external agent.
+SysADC(3:0) Input/Output System address/data check bus A 4-bit bus containing parity check bits for the SysAD bus during data bus cycles.
+SysCmd(8:0) Input/Output System command/data identifier bus A 9-bit bus for command and data identifier transmission between the processor and an external agent.
+SysCmdP Input/Output Reserved system command/data identifier bus parity For the RC4640 this signal is unused on input and zero on output.
+Clock/Control i interface MasterClock Input Master clock Master clock input used as the system interface reference clock.
 All output timings are relative to this input clock.
 Pipeline operation frequency is derived by multiplying this clock up by the factor selected during boot initialization.
-VccP Input Quiet VCC for PLL Quiet VCC for the internal phase locked loop.
-VssP Input Quiet VSS for PLL Quiet Vss for the internal phase locked loop.
-Interrupt interface: 1 Int(5:0) Input Interrupt Six general processor interrupts, bit-wise ORed with bits 5:0 of the interrupt register.
-NMI Input Non-maskable interrupt Non-maskable interrupt, ORed with bit 6 of the interrupt register.
+VccP Input Quiet VCC for PLL Quiet VCc for the internal phase locked loop.
+VssP Input Quiet VSS for PLL Quiet VSs for the internal phase locked loop.
+Interrupt interfa ace Int(5:0) Input Interrupt Six general processor interrupts, bit-wise OR' d with bits 5:0 of the interrupt register.
+NMI Input Non-maskable interrupt Non-maskable interrupt, OR'd with bit 6 of the interrupt register.
+Initialization in terface · · · · · · · · · · · · · · · · · · · Vccok Input VCC is OK When asserted, this signal indicates to the RC4640 that the power supply has been above Vcc minimum for more than 100 milliseconds and will remain stable.
+The assertion of Vccok initiates the reading of the boot-time mode control serial stream.